cya9nide/pyircbot/README.md

 # PyIRCBot - IRC Bot

 A Python-based IRC bot designed for IRC servers with configurable server, channel, and bot identity.
+WIP - google not working as intended, others.
+Weather using weatherapi.com API

 ## Features